redoio/.github/profile/README.md

 (a).
 Embodies the principles of fairness, accountability and transparency<br>
 (b).
 Does not exacerbate existing biases (gender, race, age, etc.) in our society<br>

-Our source code is mostly public and available here: https://github.com/redoio/resentencing_data_initiative.
-A sample dataset on the prison population acquired under the California Public Records Act is available here: https://github.com/redoio/offenses_data.
+Our code is open source and available here: https://github.com/redoio/resentencing_data_initiative.
+Sample dataset on the California prison population acquired under the Public Records Act available here: https://github.com/redoio/offenses_data.

 ## Opportunities